 Organised community life – the establishment and development of a range of Ukrainian community associations and other institutions in the United Kingdom.

-Before 1945
+Before 1939

 The community life of the Ukrainians in Manchester before the Second World War was, initially, connected largely with the Ukrainian Catholic Church.
 On the initiative of the diplomatic mission of the Ukrainian People’s Republic in London, in 1919 the Manchester Ukrainians formed the Samopomich society, aimed at offering moral and material support to Ukraine.
 In 1929 the Manchester community opened a Ukrainian Social Club which became the hub of the community’s social and cultural life.
-From January 1943 the Club also became a meeting place for Ukrainians in the Canadian armed forces based in the UK: see Ukrainian Canadian Servicemen’s Association (UCSA).
+Individual Ukrainians lived in London in the 1920s and 1930s (see Ukrainians in the United Kingdom), but there was little organised community life in the city.
+In the 1930s Ukrainian students in London, mainly from Canada, occasionally socialised at the premises of the Ukrainian Bureau.

+In January 1943 Ukrainians serving in the Canadian armed forces based in the UK formed the Ukrainian Canadian Servicemen’s Association (UCSA), the headquarters of which were initially at the Ukrainian Social Club in Manchester before being transferred to London in the second half of the year.
 Shortly after the end of the Second World War, with the aim of organising assistance for Ukrainian displaced persons and refugees in Western Europe, leading figures in the UCSA initiated the founding of the Manchester-based Ukrainian Relief Committee in Great Britain (July 1945) and the London-based Central Ukrainian Relief Bureau (September 1945).
 At the same time Ukrainians in the Polish armed forces under British command, with the help of UCSA, began to form their own organisation which, in January 1946, became the Association of Ukrainians in Great Britain (AUGB).

 From 1947, with the arrival in the UK of large numbers of Ukrainian European Voluntary Workers and former soldiers of the Galicia Division, the membership of the AUGB increased significantly, and other organisations were founded.
 The years 1947-1948 saw the inception, in particular, of the Ukrainian Catholic Church in Great Britain (UCC-GB), Ukrainian Autocephalous Orthodox Church in Great Britain (UAOC-GB), Association of Ukrainian Students, Association of Ukrainian Women, and two youth organisations, the Ukrainian Youth Association (UYA) and the Plast scouting organisation.
 A number of émigré Ukrainian political organisations, to which many of the post-war immigrants belonged, also began to function in the UK.